Thursday, December 18, 2025

 That's a very different thing from a Kickstarter, although Patreon and Kickstarter both support creators.
 Patreon is ongoing—it’s designed for readers who want regular extras and a continuing relationship with an author, with monthly support and steady behind-the-scenes content.
 Kickstarter is project-based—it’s best for funding a specific, one-time goal (like launching a special edition or a new project) with a clear beginning and end.
 Patreon is ideal for long-term community and continuity; Kickstarter is great for big, splashy launches and special events..

 Not everyone can afford to contribute to either platform, and that's fine!The first and most important line of support remains buying and recommending the books!
+Buying and recommending the books is first and foremost.
 Buying and recommending the books is always appreciated.

-But if you've been considering joining my Patreon, I'm running a holiday promotion at the end of this month.
+But if you've been considering joining my Patreon, I'm running a month-long holiday promotion.
 If you subscribe annually at the $20, $50 or $100 tier, you'll receive 50% off that first year.
-The promotion begins December 31st and you have to sign up before noon on January 30th.
+The promotion starts today and ends (meaning, you have to sign up ) before noon on January 16th.

-What types of things might you have access to at the $20.00 tier?
+What types of things might you have access to at the (for example) $20.00 tier?

 • First Look at Works-in-Progress.